-Overall, Clark does a great job at tracing the social and economic changes that arrived with the advent of industrialization in Great Britain.
-Her analysis of gender and its overall impact upon the British working-class is both informative and compelling.
-Furthermore, her incorporation of specific examples and her use of multiple primary sources adds a high-degree of both credibility and veracity to her overall arguments.
+Overall, Clark does a great job of tracing the social and economic changes that arrived with the advent of industrialization in Great Britain.
+Her analysis of gender and its overall impact on the British working class is both informative and compelling.
+Furthermore, her incorporation of specific examples and her use of multiple primary sources adds a high degree of both credibility and veracity to her overall arguments.
 The only drawback to Clark’s work, however, is that her book is clearly not intended for a general audience or newcomers to the topic of gender in 19th Century England.
-This is not necessarily a bad thing, but an inclusion of more background information would have certainly benefited this work.
+This is not necessarily a bad thing, but the inclusion of more background information would have certainly benefited this work.
 Clark’s overall thesis is relatively difficult to understand and interpret as well.
 While she is clear with her overall description and analysis, a more upfront and direct approach to her main arguments would have added far more clarity.
 None of these issues take away from the overall meaning and value of Clark’s book, however, and it is apparent that her interpretation of the British working class will continue to be relevant to modern historiography for quite some time.

-All in all, I give this work 4/5 Stars and highly recommend it to anyone interested in a social and gender history of 19th Century Britain.
+All in all, I give this work 4/5 Stars and highly recommend it to anyone interested in the social and gender history of 19th Century Britain.
 Definitely check it out!

 Questions for Discussion

 1) What was Clark's thesis?
 Did you find her arguments to be persuasive?
 Why or why not?